pnbt/youtube-explore/README.md

 ## Results:

-All videos, their title, view count, likes, and dislikes are saved in a .json file.
+All videos, their title, view count, likes, and dislikes are saved in a .json file with the name you provided.

-Example results for "Do vaccines cause autism?" ran on 12/12/16:
+On the command line, the most recommended videos are displayed.

-Most recommended videos:
+Most recommended videos for "Do vaccines cause autism?" ran on 12/12/16:

 1) Recommended 20 times:  https://www.youtube.com/watch?v=K1m3TjokVU4 Title: Silent Epidemic; The Untold Story of Vaccines   Movie dire